 1750 AD to 1770 AD, Psalm 134: Freemasons.

-This generation is that of the years 1750 and 1760.
+This generation of the 1750s and 1760s.

 In the preceding generation, that of the 1730s and 1740s, France had helped Frederick II to seize Silesia at the expense of Austria.
-Reversal of alliance to this generation which results in the seven-year war (1756-1763) which confirms Prussia as a new European power,
+Reversal of alliance to this generation which results in the seven-year war (1756-1763) which confirms Prussia as a new European power, Prussia which will impact both the ideas and the history of the European peoples for two centuries to come.
+For the better and, unfortunately, for the worse.

 The German sphere is no exception, Leibniz created in 1700 the Berlin Academy of Sciences which becomes the current generation engine of the Aufklärung, the German Enlightenment.